 To gain an enhanced perceptive of the probable impact, we should start by looking at one of the main economic sectors in Bahrain – real estate and the impact by VAT.
-This is because it provides the transportation, marketable and uptown spaces necessary for essential trade and industry activities.
+This is because it provides the transportation, and marketable and uptown spaces necessary for essential trade and industry activities.

 Starting with residential real estate, any long-term lease is likely to be classed as an exempt supply.
-An exempt supply does not permit the supplier to charge VAT when making it, and also prohibits the supplier from recovering any input tax which he incurs in supplying the goods or services, thus turning input tax into a business cost which makes exempt supplies.
-This includes houses, flats, and apartments used as a permanent home by a person.
+An exempt supply does not permit the supplier to charge VAT when making it, and also prohibits the supplier from recovering any input tax which he incurs in supplying the goods or services, thus turning input tax into a business cost that makes exempt supplies.
+This includes houses, flats, and apartments used as permanent homes by a person.
 However, this does not include hotels or serviced accommodation.

-Non-residential real estate leases or licenses – including offices, warehouses, shops, hotels, serviced apartments – and the supply through the sale of any piece of real estate, are all expected to be subject to VAT at a standard 5% rate.
+Non-residential real estate leases or licenses – including offices, warehouses, shops, hotels, and serviced apartments – and the supply through the sale of any piece of real estate, are all expected to be subject to VAT at a standard 5% rate.
 A standard-rated supply is when the supplier charges VAT at 5% upon making it, and the supplier will be able to recover input tax incurred in making this supply.

 Real estate related services are also likely to be standard-rated.
-The buyer will, in general, be competent to recover VAT paid purchases if he is VAT-registered.
+The buyer will, in general, be competent to recover VAT-paid purchases if he is VAT-registered.
 If the buyer is not a VAT-registered entity or is a private individual, VAT paid during purchases will be an extra price to them.
 However, it is probable that the local tax authority, when established, might be keen to recompense input tax paid by a Bahraini citizen in the construction of his house; an approach adopted by the Federal Tax Authority in the UAE.